 When you think of trekking in Nepal, the Everest region likely pops into your mind.
 Everest region is a popular trekking destination, especially for adventurous travelers.

 Nepal is really affordable and offers many ways to save money.
 You will fall in love with your time while trekking in Nepal.
 As the Nepalese people are friendly, the country is beautiful and you will get a chance to meet a lot of great travelers during your trekking journey.

 Before heading towards the trek, you need realistic ideas of how much things are going to cost.
-As there are several different costs to consider during Everest Base Camp trek.
+As there are several factors to consider while calculating Mt Everest Base Camp trek cost.

-The cost of travel, accommodation, extra activities, food and everything while you are traveling around Everest region need to be considered.
+The cost of travel, accommodation, extra activities, food, and everything while you are traveling around the Everest region need to be considered.

 So, here I’ve compiled a list of typical trekking costs in this article.
 Please find the emphasis on the word “typical” as prices changes according to the altitudes and seasons.